 Like much alternative medicine, integrative oncology has seeped into our institutions of higher learning.
 This includes the University of Arizona, which offers a course on the subject.
-Despite a terse description of the field on its website, the university managed to squeeze in three logical fallacies:
+Despite a terse description of the field on its website, the university manages to squeeze in three logical fallacies:

-“It is estimated that a great majority of cancer patients are using complementary therapies in addition to conventional care (Ad populum).
-As patients face a life-threatening diagnosis out of their control, they turn to therapies that offer hope and a regained sense of empowerment (Appeal to consequences).
-You will learn techniques such as those offered in Traditional Chinese Medicine (Appeal to antiquity).”
+“It is estimated that a great majority of cancer patients are using complementary therapies in addition to conventional care (ad populum).
+As patients face a life-threatening diagnosis out of their control, they turn to therapies that offer hope and a regained sense of empowerment (appeal to consequences).
+You will learn techniques such as those offered in Traditional Chinese Medicine (appeal to antiquity).”

 Bypassing conventional cancer treatment is almost guaranteed to be fatal.
 In the last year, there have been heartbreaking cases of persons trying to cure cancer with Gerson Therapy, veganism, or baking soda and lemon juice.